 Home overlap costs

 There’s typically some sort of a transition period between selling your current home and moving into a new one.
 If you’ve already closed on a new place before selling your current one, it’s possible that you’ll pay mortgages, utility costs, HOA fees, property taxes and homeowners insurance for two houses at once.
 For example, you should leave your utilities on while your house is on the market for showings and open houses.
 But shut them off the date you vacate the house, so you can avoid unnecessary payments.
 Your final utility bills for your current house should be included in the cost to sell a house, and will be prorated as of the date of sale.

 If you haven’t closed on a new place, you’ll need to budget for temporary living arrangements.
 You’ll also need to pay to have your furniture and other belongings stored until you can settle permanently.
 And pay for moving a second time too.

 One more thing

-In closing, yes, selling a house is expensive, but there are a couple of big ways you can save money too.
-As we mentioned before, traditional realtors will charge you 2.5 to 3% commission of the sale price of the house you are selling.
-Trelora provides the same service as traditional realtors but charges a low flat fee, which is about $12,500 less than typical commissions on an average home.
+The cost to sell a house can be expensive, but there are a couple of big ways you can save money too.
+Traditional realtors will charge you 2.5 to 3% commission of the sale price of the house you are selling.
+Trelora, modern discount real estate, provides the same service as traditional realtors but charges a low flat fee, which is about $12,500 less than typical commissions on an average home.
 And if you’re looking to save additional funds on title insurance and escrow fees too, consider Signloc, which has some of the lowest rates in the business.